What is the Content Distribution Ecosystem?

 Here’s how a Content Distribution Ecosystem approach works.
 Ultimately, between four to eight PR content assets are created and distributed, in a synchronized manner, all with a similar message.
 These individual content components become part of an integrated content “cluster.”
 Think of the release of this cluster of similar-themed content as an integrated PR campaign.

-Tapping into the power of an influencer’s voice as the centerpiece of the PR cluster campaign, I interview one of your customer advocates via phone or Skype, where we talk about your product or service and their love for the brand and product.
+Tapping into the power of an influencer’s voice as the centerpiece of the PR cluster campaign, an interview is done with an influencer (a happy customer, an industry guru, etc) via phone or Skype, where your product or service is highlighted from a use-case perspective.
 That interview is captured as a digital audio file and edited and produced into a short 8-12 minute podcast.
-This is then uploaded to any number of digital media distribution platforms, including SoundCloud, iTunes, Libsyn, Stitcher, to name a few.
+This is then linked to from a blog post or page on your website and also uploaded to any number of digital media distribution platforms, including SoundCloud, iTunes, Libsyn, Stitcher, to name a few.

-I transcribe the audio interview and create an editorial style Q&A interview in PDF form, complete with pictures, logos, and any other brand element.
+Next, the audio interview is transcribed and fashioned into an editorial style Q&A in PDF form, complete with pictures, logos, and any other brand element.
 The layout is designed to mimic the feel of an editorial article.
+This is also linked from the website, and can become a downloadable asset you can share via email as well.

-Next, I draft a press release using support points and quotes from the interview.
-The press release is pitched to targeted media – editors, bloggers – via a personalized one-to-one email method using a media database service I subscribe to that gives me access to individual journalist’s email and phone number information.
+Next, a press release is created using support points and quotes from the interview.
+The press release is pitched to targeted media – editors, bloggers – using a robust media relations tool like Muckrack or Cision.
 The digital nature of email means that activity on the emails sent to these influencers can be tracked in terms of opens and link clicks, two activities that communicate the journalist has taken interest in the pitch, a good sign that would lead to a follow up call or email.

 A branded infographic is created using third-party research on the industry sector tied to the product announcement.
 A blog post is also created, using the infographic as one visual.
 The blog post is uploaded to your website and the Facebook pixel is installed for the potential promotion of the news on Facebook.

-Also, I produce a VNR (Video News Release) version of the press release.
+A VNR (Video News Release) version of the press release can also be produced.
 This is a short less than 2-minute video version of the press release, using images of the product and featuring voice-quotes from the customer obtained in the original interview.
 This VNR can be uploaded to any number of video hosting services such as YouTube or Wistia.

 Now, here’s where the power of the Content Distribution Ecosystem really becomes evident.
-Because all of the content components in the digital PR cluster originated from a single customer interview, there is clear consistency and integration in the messaging strategy as an individual reads through or listens to content in the cluster campaign.
+Because all of the content components in the digital PR cluster originated from a single influencer interview, there is clear consistency and integration in the messaging strategy across media asset as an individual reads through or listens to content in the cluster campaign.

 In the Content Distribution Ecosystem, there are actually two levels of distribution from a brand publishing perspective.
 The first is the organic distribution of the individual pieces of cluster content – a press release via 1-2-1 delivery to journalists, a podcast uploaded to Libsyn or iTunes, for example.